madetech/nhs-virtual-visit/README.md

 cat db/schema.sql | psql nhs-virtual-visit-dev
 ```

-Add the database URI as an environment variable in `.env`
+Add the database URI as an environment variable in `.env`.
+On Linux you may need to provide a username and password.

 ```
 URI=postgresql://localhost/nhs-virtual-visit-dev